Ding Ling: Early life

 Ding Ling was born as Jiang Bingzhi into a gentry family in Linli, Hunan province.
 Her father, Jiang Baoqian, was a scholar in the late Qing Dynasty and died when Ding Ling was 3 years old.

 Ding Ling's mother, Yu Manzhen, studied at the Hunan Provincial No. 1 Normal School for Girls where she was a classmate of Xiang Jingyu, an early pioneer in Chinese feminism.
 She later became an elementary school educator who raised her children as a single mother.
 Ding Ling's mother was Ding's role model, and she would later write an unfinished novel, titled Mother, describing her mother's experiences.
+As time passed after the death of Ding's father, Ding's mother became a revolutionary.
+She often told Ding stories of martyrs, particularly Qiu Jin.
 Following her mother's example, Ding Ling became an activist at an early age.

+During the 1911 Revolution, Ding's uncle was executed by Qing soldiers because he was a revolutionary.

 Ding Ling had her formative education in progressive girls' schools, first in Hunan and later in Shanghai.
 In 1919, Ding Ling graduated from primary school and was admitted to the preparatory course at the Hunan Second Normal School for Girls in Taoyuan County, where she came in contact with the May 4th student movement.
 In 1920, she was transferred to Changsha Zhounan Girls High School, but the school became very conservative and Ding dropped out after one year of study.
 In 1921, Ding transferred to Yueyun Middle School and was a classmate with Yang Kaihui, Mao Zedong's second wife.

-In the summer of 1922, Ding's friend Wang Jianhong returned home from Shanghai and took Ding to Shanghai, where she entered the Communist Party run People's Girls' School.
+In the summer of 1922, Ding's friend Wang Jianhong returned home from Shanghai and took Ding to Shanghai, where she entered the CCP-run People's Girls' School.
 During this time she took up the pen name Ding Ling.
 In 1923, she and Wang Jianhong attended the Chinese Department of Shanghai University.
-In 1924, Wang and her teacher, famed Communist Party literary figure Qu Qiubai fell in love and started living together.
+In 1924, Wang and her teacher, famed Chinese Communist Party (CCP) literary figure Qu Qiubai fell in love and started living together.
 Ding Ling went to Beijing alone in the summer to study at Peking University, but to no avail.

-Through his roommate Cao Mengjun 's boyfriend Zuo Gong, Ding Ling met her future husband Hu Yepin, then editor of the supplement of the Beijing News.
+Through her roommate Cao Mengjun's boyfriend Zuo Gong, Ding Ling met her future husband Hu Yepin, then editor of the supplement of the Beijing News.
 When Ding Ling returned to her hometown during summer vacation, Hu Yepin rushed to Hunan.
 Ding Ling recalled, "Our thoughts, characters, and feelings are different, but his bravery, enthusiasm, stubbornness, optimism and poverty all surprised me...
 The smooth sintered glass beads had gone up somewhere.
 So we had a deep friendship right away.”
 In 1925, Ding Ling and Hu Yepin lived together in Beijing, but as she said, "but we had no husband and wife relationship", because "I, Ding Ling, did not want to use love or marriage to fetter me; I am a person who wants to be free".